lbeckman314/liambeckman.com/about/index.md

 The site is built by [Jekyll](https://jekyllrb.com/), hosted on my Raspberry Pi (Raspbian on RPi3 Model B), and encrypted by [Let's Encrypt](https://letsencrypt.org/) and [Certbot](https://certbot.eff.org/).
 <br/>
 <br/>
-The [source code](https://github.com/lbeckman314/lbeckman314.github.io) is yours.
+The [website's source code](https://github.com/lbeckman314/website) is yours.
 Feel free to copy and paste, fork, clone, or anything you like.
 Be forwarn!
 This site is written in an ungodly mix of markdown, html, and inline css.
 To spin up your own site, simply follow [the jekyll quick-start quide](https://jekyllrb.com/docs/quickstart/) (adapted below):

 <br/>